maks-bond/CarND-TrafficSignClassification/README.md

 [image14]: ./writeup_imgs/rotated.jpg "Rotated"
 [image15]: ./writeup_imgs/shifted.jpg "Shifted"

 Note: All the code is in the 'Traffic_Sign_Classifier.ipynb' notebook.
+HTML version of the notebook is 'Traffic_Sign_Classifier.html'.
 The data wasn't loaded to github.
 The data was used form here: https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic-signs-data.zip

 ### Data Set Summary & Exploration